Exclusive: Zelensky says world should be prepared for possibility Putin could use nuclear weapons - Local News 8

 Zelensky told CNN’s Jake Tapper in an exclusive interview from the office of the president in Kyiv on Friday that Putin could turn to either nuclear or chemical weapons because he does not value the lives of the people of Ukraine.

-“Not only me — all of the world, all of the countries have to be worried because it can be not real information, but it can be truth,” Zelensky said, speaking in English.
+“Not only me — all of the world, all of the countries have to be worried because it can be not real information, but it can be truth,” Zelensky said, switching into English to emphasize his point.

 “Chemical weapons, they should do it, they could do it, for them the life of the people, nothing.
 That’s why,” Zelensky said.
 “We should think not be afraid, not be afraid but be ready.
 But that is not a question for Ukraine, not only for Ukraine but for all the world, I think.”